StevenMcGown/smcgown/content/blog/kubernetes/6-12-cluster-roles-and-role-bindings.md

 summary: Deep Dive into Cluster Roles & Role Bindings in K8s
 type: "blog"
 ---
-We discussed roles and role bindings in the previous lecture.
-In this lecture, we will talk about *cluster* roles and *cluster* role bindings.
+We discussed roles and role bindings in the previous post.
+In this post, we will talk about *cluster* roles and *cluster* role bindings.

 When we talked about roles and role bindings, we said that roles and role bindings are namespaced, meaning they are created within namespaces.
 If you don't specify a namespace, they are created in the default namespace and control access within that namespace alone.